canonical/design.ubuntu.com/web-style-guide/scaffolding/index.md

     </div>
     <div class="four-col last-col">
     <div class="box">
-    <p><strong>Warning:</strong> Warm grey must not be used as a background to text on the web, as it doesn’t provide enough contrast with either light or dark text colours, which causes accessibility problems.</p>
+    <p><strong>Warning:</strong> Warm grey must not be used as a background to text on the web, as it doesn&#8217;t provide enough contrast with either light or dark text colours, which causes accessibility problems.</p>
     </div>
     </div>
     </div>